wellma41/Some_Don-t_Like_It_Hot/README.md

 ![Divorce](static/Images/divorce.jpeg)

-## Selected topic
+## Selected topic / Hypothesis

- In this project we are examining a potential relationship between divorce and weather patterns at a county level.
+Ha = There is a potential relationship between divorce and weather patterns at a county level.

+The main goal is develop a Machine Model to predict divorce rate based on specific factors as weather data for 2000 and 2010, being the base for future prediction using similar set of data

 ## Reason why they selected their topic
  This project is a confluence of our shared interests, we wanted to examine how external forces influence personal relationships.
+We believe that Divorce, like Weather can be predictable

 ## Description of their source of data
 ### Bowling Green State University County-Level Marriage and Divorce Data